Henry Ford Assembly Line: How Processes Increased Productivity

 • Reduction of wasted power and effort

-In conclusion to this process, there were many positives, including reduced shift hours for employees and an increase in wages.
+In conclusion to this process, there were many positives, including reduced shift hours for employees and higher wages.

 How did Henry Ford think of the assembly line?